 The 1MORE Dual Driver ANC Pro was released in 2020, and costs £145 / $149 / €165 / CAD$210 AUD$215.

-- While the rubber neckband design is perfect for runners, it won’t stay in place if you’re bench-pressing
+- Neckband design won’t stay in place for bench-pressing

 With the increasing affordability of true wireless earbuds, good old neckband headphones have fallen out of vogue in recent years, but 1MORE’s latest pair make a solid case for why the design isn’t done just yet.